mgabriel01/meta_features/README.md

             /media/marcgabriel/homeborn/dominika_hxrn1_cyto_chroma_tot_bigwig_files/chr_wt_ad_2_plus_strand_normalization_RPM.bw	wt_ad	1
             /media/marcgabriel/homeborn/dominika_hxrn1_cyto_chroma_tot_bigwig_files/chr_wt_ad_3_plus_strand_normalization_RPM.bw	wt_ad	1

    1 st column : full path to the bigwig plus strand (the minus strand will be automatically loaded : it should have the pattern "_minus_" at the same place of "_plus_" in the file in the design)

    2 nd column : name of the condition

    last column : the normalization factor (if it's already normalized, or you don't want to, just put 1 as in the example)

-Example of plot :
+-8-) Example of plot from the desin in the script **insert script here** :

 ![](https://github.com/mgabriel01/meta_features/blob/main/metagene_plot_multipanel_PCG_chroma_PCG_cyto_PCG_tot_Exon1_Exon2_Intron1_Intron2_Last_exon_Last_intron_model2.png)